Wenz111/Pikachu11/README.md

 <p>
   The images are trained using Microsoft Azure Custom Vision, then export the model as TensorFlow and perform all the function in JavaScript.js on Node.js.<br /><br />
-  Since the images are trained using "quick train", the free training service without incurring actual charges, the <u>precision, recall and average precision (AP)</u>
+  Since the images are trained using "quick train", the free training service without incurring actual charges, the <b>precision, recall and average precision (AP)</b>
   are highly affected, which results in an inaccurate and sometimes wrong predictions of the actual predictions of a user's image.
 </p>